 The first step is to recognize that, as the owner of a family business, you have a dual responsibility: 1) to your family and their future security; and 2) to the business that provides a livelihood for many.
 Once recognized, both responsibilities can be planned for, typically with solutions that will support each other.
 And that you can’t do it yourself and run your business.

 No one adviser can do it all for you.
 However, a knowledgeable financial professional experienced in business succession, can guide you and coordinate your team of advisers so the right solutions are in place to protect your business and your family’s future.
 The range of some considerations may include: financial, tax, and estate planning, investment and diversification, retirement and income planning, business valuation, various insurance protection, buy-sell agreements, or establishing a family council.

 Building a successful and enduring family business is a great accomplishment.
 Proper planning can help to preserve and protect the legacy you’ve built so the happy [ending]….succession becomes a reality!

-Jerry Matecun helps business owners to discover key planning and investment considerations vital to build and protect the value of your business and personal assets.
-For a no cost, confidential conversation regarding your business valuation and exit plans call or email Jerry at 949-273-4200, or email@example.com.
+Jerry Matecun helps business owners examine a range of personal, business, emotional, and financial issues related to their readiness to exit.
+For a no cost, confidential conversation regarding your business valuation needs call or email Jerry at 949-273-4200, 616-499-2000, or email@example.com.